swiftlang/swift-evolution/proposals/NNNN-nosanitize-attribute.md

 ## Detailed design

-The `@noSanitize(<kind>)` attribute takes a single required argument naming the sanitizer to suppress.
+The `@noSanitize(<kind>...)` attribute takes one or more sanitizer kinds as arguments.
 The initially supported kinds are:

 - `address` — suppresses ASan (`sanitize_address`) instrumentation.
 - `thread` — suppresses TSan (`sanitize_thread`) instrumentation.
 - `memtag` — suppresses [MemTag](https://llvm.org/docs/MemTagSanitizer.html) stack tagging (`sanitize_memtag`) instrumentation.
+- `coverage` — suppresses SanitizerCoverage instrumentation.

 Each kind opts out independently, so `@noSanitize(address)` on a function built with `-sanitize=thread` has no effect.
-Multiple `@noSanitize` attributes may be stacked on the same declaration to opt out of more than one sanitizer.
+Multiple kinds may be listed in a single attribute (`@noSanitize(address, thread)`), and multiple `@noSanitize` attributes may also be stacked on the same declaration; the two forms are equivalent.

-The attribute is accepted on any function (top-level `func`, methods, initializers, deinitializers, and accessors such as `get`/`set`/`_read`/`_modify`) and on subscripts.
+The attribute is accepted on any function (top-level `func`, methods, initializers, deinitializers, and accessors), on subscripts, and on explicit closure expressions.

 ```swift
 @noSanitize(address)